 The flanking maneuvers worked perfectly, sweeping around the hostiles and putting them in a trap.

-Al Sieber, believed to be armed with a Winchester Model 1876 in .45-70 — powerful and rapid-firing — took a severe toll on the insurgents.
+Al Sieber, believed to be armed with a Winchester Model 1876 in .45-60 — powerful and rapid-firing — took a severe toll on the insurgents (reader David Raham corrected this story regarding the caliber of the rifle).
 Lt.
 Cruse recounted Sieber’s actions:

 “Our men and Sieber wiped out that whole bunch of hostiles and we pushed on.
 Sieber was still beside me and I saw him kill three of the renegades in quick succession, as they crept toward the edge of the canyon to go over and away from the battle.